• New here?

-While most resale and consignment and thrift shops have been seeing more shoppers and more gross sales* what with the recent economic woes, there are some belly-aching.
+While most resale and consignment an2009feb26outofbusinessd thrift shops have been seeing more shoppers and more gross sales* what with the recent economic woes, there are some belly-aching.
 They complain that their shoppers have stopped shopping, that their clientele is losing their jobs right and left, that “no one is buying.”

 Well, that might be 100% true.